kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/commands.md

-The following command is a combination of `kubectl kubestellar ensure-location` and `kubectl kubestellar prep-for-syncer`, and takes the union of their command line flags and arguments.
+The following command is a combination of `kubectl kubestellar ensure-location` and `kubectl kubestellar prep-for-syncer`, and takes the union of their command line flags and arguments and reads the union of their environment variable read sets.
 Upon completion, the kcp current workspace will be what it was at the start.

 An example usage follows.